First Time User? Enroll now.

 Home > Health Library > Hepatitis C: Your Risk for Cirrhosis

-Up to 85% of people who are infected with the hepatitis C virus will develop long-term (chronic) infection. footnote 1About 25% of people who have chronic hepatitis C will go on to develop cirrhosis —severe liver damage and scarring—after a period of about 20 years or more.footnote 2
+Many people who are infected with the hepatitis C virus will develop long-term (chronic) infection.
+Some people who have chronic hepatitis C will go on to develop cirrhosis—severe liver damage and scarring—after a period of about 20 years or more.

 Certain factors may affect how quickly problems such as cirrhosis or liver cancer develop.